A native of Chicago, Aaron Alter's musical background was a product of the rich musical life that he found growing up in

 James K. Randall, Peter Westergaard and Paul Lansky.

 While at Princeton, he received a fellowship from the Boston Symphony's Tanglewood Festival as well as a grant from the New York State Council for the Arts' "Meet the Composer" program.
-His composition Rhapsody III for soprano voice and various instruments was performed at Tanglewood and in New York.
+His composition Rhapsody III (1976) for soprano voice, flute, oboe, clarinet, violin and piano was performed at Tanglewood and in New York.
+The audio from the world premiere at Tanglewood on July 22, 1976 can be heard by clicking here.

 Aaron's recent works bring a new style and energy to his music with the "My New Beginning" series.
 Aaron also serves the City of Carlsbad (California) as the Chair of the Carlsbad Arts Commission.